LEMUBIT/PayantAndroid/README.md

 Payant Android can be used to access features on your Payant account dashboard.

-It is not meant to be used in public apps that are handled by clients, rather it's to be used to personally access invoicing features on your personal Payant account.
-This library can be used to make a custom personal app that does just that.
+It is assumed that this library wouldn't be used on a client facing App but rather for secure and private use.
+This is because it uses your account private key for initilization.

-I strongly advise that you read the Payant API documentation before using this library, that would make the whole process of understanding the library a lot faster and easier.
+For better understanding read the [Payant API documentation](https://developers.payant.ng/overview) before using this library.